Visa and Mastercard are the preferred method of payment.

 Equipment needed for PreCanSkate and CanSkate includes a pair of skates (hockey or figure skates), CSA-certified hockey helmet (cage is not required but recommended for young skaters new to skating), warm but loose clothing that is easy to move in, and mittens or gloves.

-If you are unsure which program to register your child in, or if you have any questions, please contact Jennifer at email@example.com.
+If you are unsure which program to register your child in, or if you have any questions, please contact the Club at firstname.lastname@example.org.

 Key Policies for Parents